esito/ano-doc/docs/faqs.md

 You provide the database connector and the database connection string to the generated DBmasker application.
 The database connector is specified inside the `pom.xml`, and the connection string is specified in the `src/main/resources/config.properties` file.

-## Can I run DBmasker on a Windows OS?
+## Can I run DBmasker on a my OS?

-Yes, DBmasker is a Java application, and is therefore operative system agnostic.
-It requires you to have the Java 8 Runtime Environment installed.
+Yes.
+Since DBmasker is a Java application it is operative system agnostic.
+It requires you to have the Java Runtime Environment installed.